 Be concise and clear when asking for donations, using as few words as possible.

 Focus your Ask on the recipients of your nonprofit’s services.
 This is ALL about them.

-Tell the person why you want to meet with them when you call to request an appointment.
+For face-to-face Asks, tell the person why you want to meet with them when you call to request an appointment.

 Always use the word “we” when talking about the organization.

 Thank them for their time, even if they don’t give.

 Have a next step or next check-in identified before the conversation is over.

 Tell the potential donor that your organization is in trouble or that you don’t know WHAT you’ll do without this money.